KenT2/pipresents-gapless/README.md

 Requirements
 ============
 Pi Presents was developed on Raspbian using Python 2.7.
-It is now being developed on Jessie and will not work on Wheezy.
+It is now being developed on Stretch and will not work on Wheezy or Jessie.
 While it will run on a Pi 1, a Pi2 or Pi3 gives much better performance for the starting of videos and images.

 If you want to play videos omxplayer requires 256MB of GPU memory.